saversux/dxapp-rest/README.md

 ## Usage
 The server is running on port 8009.
 To see all available commands visit http://<server_ip>:8009

-it is recommended to use a rest client like Insomnia. (https://insomnia.rest)
+It is recommended to use a rest client like Insomnia. (https://insomnia.rest)

 ## Commands
 Use this commands with this URL: http://<server_ip>:8009/command?parameter1=...?parameter2=...